 Itagaki vs Saeki.
 Both of them first feeling each other out.
 Itagaki getting caught in Saeki's trap.
 Thenthishappens.
 Saeki can't touch Itagaki anymore.
 Reason: Saeki tries to read him, but Itagaki just made himself very unpredictable.

-Saeki's composition for the rest of the fight qualifies to this troper as well. out of sheer pride for his reputation as the speed star, he finally forces himself to see through Itagaki's unpredictable movements, and continues forcing his body to perform even after Itagaki killed his legs and knocked him down. doubles as a tear jerker when Saeki discovers that no matter how much he struggles, he never stood a chance from the start
+Saeki's composition for the rest of the fight.
+Out of sheer pride for his reputation as the speed star, he finally forces himself to see through Itagaki's unpredictable movements, and continues forcing his body to perform even after Itagaki killed his legs and knocked him down. doubles as a tear jerker when Saeki discovers that no matter how much he struggles, he never stood a chance from the start.

 Coach Kamogawa's final match of his boxing career.
 He was fighting Ralph Anderson, an American Sergeant and, in the pre-World War 2 days, a World-ranked Welterweight boxer.
 In that fight, Kamogawa shows himself to be both the Ippo and the Takamura of his generation:

 When the match begins, he throws such a powerful punch aimed at Anderson's ribs that although he blocks it, Anderson's arm not only goes numb, but hasa visible imprint/outline of Kamogawa's fist on it.

 He thenrepeats this with his right fist, again shattering both it and Anderson's ribs.

 Because he's shattered both his fists, Kamogawa is no longer able to fight.
 But he doesn't need to, because his punches not only shattered Anderson's ribs, but caused said ribs topierce his internal organs, leaving Anderson unable to fight, and Kamogawa the winner.
 A fivechaptered, three punch fight that proves beyond any doubt that Genji Kamogawa is f**king awesome.